-Andrew’s research interests tend to be history and cultural studies, a multidisciplinary field focused on the Lusophone world.
+Andrew’s research interests tend to be history and cultural studies, at times multidisciplinary these fields incorporating philosophy, sociology and more, Andrew focuses mostly on Portugal and Brazil, as well as the wider Lusophone world.

-All of the aforementioned historical events in Portuguese history entwined through Andrew’s descendants, has formed a profound personal connection to Portugal’s past, and cultivated with other factors his interest in Portuguese Studies, which led him to study at university where he focused mostly on topics concerning Portugal and Brazil.
+The aforementioned historical events in Portuguese history entwined through Andrew’s descendants has formed for him a profound personal connection to Portugal’s past, that cultivated with other factors an interest in Portuguese Studies which led him to university.

-Outside of academia, Andrew holds a non-academic post at King’s College Cambridge.
-Andrew is an ex-capoeirista of significant talent and experience, and holds fitness and personal training qualifications.
-Andrew is also interested in photography and runs the project – Um Homem na Cidade, that showcases 1950s menswear.2
+Outside of academia, Andrew holds a non-academic post at King’s College Cambridge, he is also an ex-capoeirista of significant talent and experience, and holds fitness and personal training qualifications.
+Andrew is also interested in photography, among other things.

 - An account of the navy revolt appears at the end of José Saramago’s 1984 novel, O Ano da Morte de Ricardo Reis. ↵